-Who or what have been the most important influences on your musical life and career?
+Who or what inspired you to pursue a career in music and who or what have been the most important influences on your musical life and career?

 What have been the greatest challenges of your career so far?

-Which performance/recordings are you most proud of?
+Which performances/recordings are you most proud of?

 How do you make your repertoire choices from season to season?